 This compound exhibited poor efficacy on Sri Lankan weevil in a single experiment.
+Poor to good efficacy on redheaded flea beetles was obtained from 3 trials.

 Safari 2G/20SG (dinotefuran)

 Variable levels of efficacy were observed among researchers working with Japanese beetle and redheaded flea beetle adults.
 Safari did provide very effective control of viburnum leaf beetle.
 It gave excellent control of oriental beetle, but had variable impact on black vine weevil larvae.
 In single trials, Safari showed no efficacy on ambrosia beetle, but commercially acceptable control of European elm leaf weevils, and good control of peachtree borer.